-Designing with Living Things explores what it means to live and design for a world where things have a life of their own, and where the lives of things become integrated with human practices, constructing new rituals.
+Designing with Living Things looks at what it means to live and design for a world where things have a life of their own, and where these lives become integrated with human practices, constructing new rituals.
 To explore these ideas, Anaïs Moisy, Shi Hui Tan and I designed three concepts:

 a) a fabric that evolves according to seasons and human care,